Skip to main content

 Denison’s English-Literature Program is Unique

 Our courses make exciting connections.
-We cross-list courses with Black Studies, Environmental Studies, Women’s and Gender Studies, Queer Studies, International Studies, Global Commerce, and Journalism.
+We cross-list many courses with Black Studies, Environmental Studies, Women’s and Gender Studies, Queer Studies, International Studies, Global Commerce, and Journalism.
 Our courses cater both to majors as well as a diverse cross-section of the Denison student body.

 Our Curriculum

-English-Literature majors take ten courses.
+English-Literature majors take ten courses:

-• Another four are 300-level seminar courses (capped at 18 students) that focus on more specific topics than our 200-level survey courses, such as African-American Women’s Literature, Postcolonial Literature, Middle Ages and Middle-Earth, Shakespeare and His Rivals, and Contemporary Poetry.
+• Five courses at the 300-or 400-level that focus on specific topics, such as African-American Women’s Literature, Postcolonial Literature, Middle Ages and Middle-Earth, and Contemporary Poetry.
+At least one of these courses must be at the 400 level.

 By design, many of these courses overlap with those required for the English-Creative Writing emphasis, making it easy to switch tracks.
 About half of our students double major in a wide array of subject areas.